tknerr/bills-kitchen/COOKBOOK_DEVELOPMENT.md

  * both Librarian and Berkshelf also support resolving dependencies from git or the local filesystem in addition to the Opscode Community site, check [the](http://berkshelf.com/) [docs](https://github.com/applicationsonline/librarian) for this.

-## Add a Cucumber Feature Test
+## Add a Cucumber Feature

 Now that we have a fully converged node passing the smoke tests we may want to do something more acceptance-testy.
 For this purpose we will now create a cucumber feature based on [cucumber-nagios](https://github.com/auxesis/cucumber-nagios).
 For this we create the `foo/features/foo.feature` file and write down what we expect:

-Let's start by creating the `foo/features/foo.feature` file and write down what we expect:
+Let's start by creating the `foo/features/foo.feature` file and write down what we expect.
+You should not think of any available cucumber steps that you could reuse here, just write down what you'd expect from a user's point of view:

 	Feature: the world-changing foo file

 	  Background:
-	    Given a Vagrant VM is up and running
+	    Given a Vagrant VM with foo deployed is up and running
-	      And the foo recipe is deployed

 	  Scenario: check the foo file
 	    When I ssh into the Vagrant VM
-	     And I run 'cat /tmp/foo'
+	     And look at the foo file
-	    Then the output should contain "hey, I'm running on ubuntu!"
+	    Then it should say "hey, I'm running on ubuntu!"

-Now we run `cucumber` so that it generates the test steps that we need to implement:
+Now run `cucumber` so that it generates the test steps that we need to implement:

 	W:\repo\my-cookbooks\foo>cucumber
 	Feature: the world-changing foo file

 	  Background:                                              # features\foo.feature:3
-	    Given a Vagrant VM is up and running # features\foo.feature:4 And the foo recipe is deployed       # features\foo.feature:5
+	    Given a Vagrant VM with foo deployed is up and running # features\foo.feature:4

-	  Scenario: check the foo file                                   # features\foo.feature:7 When I ssh into the Vagrant VM                               # features\foo.feature:8 And I run 'cat /tmp/foo'                                     # features\foo.feature:9
-	    Then the output should contain "hey, I'm running on ubuntu!" # features\foo.feature:10
+	  Scenario: check the foo file                             # features\foo.feature:6 When I ssh into the Vagrant VM                         # features\foo.feature:7 And look at the foo file                               # features\foo.feature:8 Then it should say "hey, I'm running on ubuntu!"       # features\foo.feature:9

 	1 scenario (1 undefined)
-	5 steps (5 undefined)
+	4 steps (4 undefined)
-	0m0.011s
+	0m1.119s

 	You can implement step definitions for undefined steps with these snippets:

-	Given /^a Vagrant VM is up and running$/ do pending # express the regexp above with the code you wish you had end
+	Given /^a Vagrant VM with foo deployed is up and running$/ do pending # express the regexp above with the code you wish you had end

-	Given /^the foo recipe is deployed$/ do pending # express the regexp above with the code you wish you had end